 A lot of those readers missed the point, like this comment: “If her body is showing, it puts a stumbling block in his path, she is the one who opened the lustful door.”
 This person and other commentators can’t help putting the blame on women, even though Jesus placed it solely on the man doing the lusting.

 The point is that if you sin it’s your responsibility.
 No one made you do it.

-It’s not that the Bible never mentions women and modesty in the same passage.
+It’s not that the Bible never mentions modesty.
 It does.
 But that does not change the point of Jesus’ teaching in Matthew 5.
 And it also does not really answer the question of what amount of clothing would the “modesty police” accept as sufficient to take all blame away from the woman and leave it solely with the man in their opinion.

 From what I’ve read over the years, one person’s idea of modest clothing is another person’s striptease act.

 What skirt length: Above the knee, below the knee, ankle length?

 Neckline: above collar bone, below collar bone, allow a slight swell of breast?
 (Gasp!
 I used the word breast!
 At least I didn’t write “cleavage.”
 Oh no!
 I just wrote “cleavage!”)